tldr-pages/tldr/pages/common/ninja.md

 # ninja

-> Build system designed to be fast.
+> A Build system designed to be fast.
 > More information: <https://ninja-build.org/manual.html>.

-- Build in current directory:
+- Build in the current directory:

 `ninja`

-- Build a program in DIR:
+- Build a program in a given directory:

-`ninja -C DIR`
+`ninja -C path/to/directory`

+- Show targets like install or unistall:

+`ninja -t targets`

 - Show help:

 `ninja -h`

-- Show targets like install or unistall:

-`ninja -t targets`